fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

     ```

-    The `DisplayAccountInfo` method in `CheckingAccount` now provides information specific to the `CheckingAccount` class.
-Currency values are formatted using the `C` format specifier.
+    The `DisplayAccountInfo` method in `CheckingAccount` now returns information specific to the `CheckingAccount` class.
 The `new` keyword clarifies your intension to hide the base class method.
-Since your intension is clear, the warning message about hiding the base class method is gone.
+Since your intension is clear, there's no longer a warning message about hiding the base class method.

+    The `C` format specifier is used to format currency values in the string that's returned.

 1. Open the Program.cs file.